rocrill/crock-on/README.md

 ### Existing Features:

-* Navigation
+* Navigation bar and footer:

-  * Horizontally aligned navigation bar with 4 navigation links exists on all pages.

   * Navigation bar is always at the top of the page so users know what to expect and can navigate easily.

-  * The site logo is clickable and allows the user to return to the homepage from anywhere on the site.

-  * A border appears at the bottom of the menu links when they are hovered over.
+  * A border appears at the bottom of the menu links when they are hovered over for responsiveness.

-  * On mobile, the navigation menu links are displayed underneath and to the right of the logo, instead of in-line.
+  * On mobile, the navigation menu links are within a collapsed drop down menu instead of in-line.

+User stories relating to Navigation bar and footer:

+  * As a user the navigation bar is displayed with a logo on all pages with a search box on a desktop, tablet and mobile.
+  * As a user not logged in, I see a Register/Login link in the nav bar.
+Clicking this leads me to the appropriate registration or sign in pages and enable me to register and sign in,
+  * As a logged in user, I am notified when I am logged in and I see a logout link in the nav which enables me to click sign out which logs me out.
+  * As a user I can view the Home link in the header, as well as the website logo, and clicking both will bring me to the homepage.
+  * As a user I can click the ‘Share Recipe’ nav link which brings me to the recipe posting page where I am able to create a post.
+  * As a user I can click the ‘Random Recipe’ link which takes me to the page where a new random recipe is displayed each time I visit it.
+  * As a user if I encounter an error on the site, I will be navigated to the applicable 400, 403, 404 or 500 error page
+  * As a user, I can access the blog site's social media pages which open in new tabs so that I can stay updated on blog news and updates.

   Desktop: